acquia/blt/docs/multisite.md

     local: mysite.local
     remote: mysite.test
 ```

+Then, to refresh your local site, you could run: `blt drupal:sync --site=mysite`.

 If you wish to use a Behat profile other than `local.yaml` for each site, you can also override the configuration source file and profile values in in `docroot/sites/mysite/blt.yml`: